 There are other reasons for setting up testamentary trusts.
 From saving on taxes to ensuring a spendthrift heir does not squander their inheritance, these structures can be incredibly useful tools.

 To set up a testamentary trust, you must first go through the probate process as outlined above.
 Once it is complete, you can set up the fund per the instructions of your client.
 Many banks offer this service – inquire at the financial institution where you set up your estate account.

 After months of hard work, you’ll finally reach the light at the end of the tunnel.
 At long last, it’s time to close out your client’s estate.
 The first step in doing so involves distributing inheritance checks to all named beneficiaries.
 Before doing so, have them sign a release, as this document will protect you from litigious parties.

 After you pay out all available funds, close the estate’s bank account.
-Once you run out of tasks as outlined above, your duties as executor conclude.
+Once you run out of tasks as outlined above, your duties as an executor of will conclude.
 However, your status as “executor” remains in perpetuity.
 Let’s say that, ten years later, you uncover a long-lost bank account belonging to your client.
 In this instance, it would be your legal responsibility to divide its contents among named beneficiaries.

-Do I Have To Be An Executor?
+Do I Have To Be An Executor of Will?

-No. You can choose to abdicate the role of an executor if you so choose.
+No. You can choose to abdicate the role of an executor of will if you so choose.
 Don’t allow others to guilt you into taking this role – as we said at the start, it’s a huge responsibility.
 Being an executor involves tons of work, and the pressure to act in everyone’s best interests can be immense.